syntasso/kratix-docs/docs/main/03-quick-start.md

 ## Prerequisite: Kubernetes Cluster

 Kratix requires a Kubernetes cluster to run.
-If you don't already have a cluster, we recommend starting wtih a local cluster tool like [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/) or [minikube](https://minikube.sigs.k8s.io/docs/start/).
+If you don't already have a cluster, we recommend starting with a local cluster tool like [KinD](https://kind.sigs.k8s.io/docs/user/quick-start/) or [minikube](https://minikube.sigs.k8s.io/docs/start/).